Leadership & Advocacy

 Leadership in the Field

-I am actively involved with the Society for Historians of American Foreign Relations (SHAFR), where I hold two leadership roles: the SHAFR Code of Conduct Task Force Committee and the SHAFR Graduate Student Committee.
+I am actively involved with the Society for Historians of American Foreign Relations (SHAFR), where I hold a leadership role: the SHAFR Code of Conduct Task Force Committee.
+I previously served on the SHAFR Graduate Student Committee for three years.

 Since returning from my Fulbright I volunteered at a Fulbright seminar, "The Future of Work," with the support of the Institute of International Education (IIE)

 In addition, I have worked as a mentor with the Mellon Engaging Humanities program, where I mentored ten transfer students during the 2020-21 academic year.

 Finally, I work as an editor.
 I'm a freelance editor of secondary school textbook content through Turning Leaf Editorial.
 Some of this work involves curriculum development and fact-checking.
 I also work as a Journal Watch Editor at H-Diplo.

 I worked as a poll worker for the 2020 Presidential General Election, including the early voting period.
 Tasks included registering voters and administering ballots.
 I also answered voter questions and tried to instill trust in the election system.

 I am a co-founder (along with Addie Jensen) of the Cold War Working Group (CWWG), a branch of the UCSB Center for Cold War Studies and International History.
 The CWWG is a community of scholars that provides graduate students space to workshop papers, connect with alumni.
 We also host a publishing space for undergraduates, the "This Day in Cold War History" blog, where I serve as a reviewer and editor.
 For this work, I won the Dick Cook Service Award in 2022, along with my co-founder, Addie Jensen.
 I currently maintain the CCWS Twitter (X) page